 - Certain types of chronic lung infections like Tuberculosis, Chronic pneumonia, fungal infection can lead to lung cancer in old age.

-[Read – Lung Pain After Stopping the Smoking]
+[Read – Lung Pain After You Stop Smoking]

 Types of Lung Cancer